Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 normally use on your desktop computer.
 It rather focuses on providing you with additional features not found in cvs clients.
-The CVS Web interface can be accessed via the "CVS" item in the Project Main Menu or via the CVS service listed in the Public Area (see :ref:`an-example-of-project-dashboard`).
+The CVS Web interface can be accessed via the "CVS" item in the Project Main Menu or via the CVS service listed in the Public Area widget (see :ref:`project-dashboard-content`).
 The CVS Web interface provides the following features:

 -  **Accessing the CVS repository**: The welcome page of the Tuleap CVS service gives you all the information you need